sjshank/Angular-2-Map-Samples/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Set LESS CSS-PreCompiler as Default

+Install less & less-loader via npm then change your styleExt in angular-cli.json to either less (or you can set that via ng set defaults.styleExt less)
+Then change src/style.css to src/style.less and ['app.component.css'] to ['app.component.less'].
+It will work as expected.

+## Custom Structural Directive Example Included

+## anguar-2-unsubscribe-observables Example Included